A DevOps Engineer's Guide to OCI

 Watch a video introduction to the Resource Manager service, or try out a LiveLab.

 Resource Manager also includes Terraform-based automation such as resource discovery and drift detection.
-Because it's not always realistic to draft Terraform configurations first and then provision infrastructure, you can create resources in the Console and then use Resource Discovery to generate the stack and configuration.
+Because it's not always realistic to draft Terraform configurations first and then provision infrastructure, you can create resources in the Console and then use Resource Manager Resource Discovery to generate the stack and configuration.
 Drift detection reports can determine if provisioned resources have different states than those defined in the stack's last-run configuration.

 Application Design